polinabogd/bd_labs/README.md

-# Stored Procedures, Triggers?
-Functions in MySQL
+# Stored Procedures, Triggers, Functions in MySQL

 ## Database of electronic resources with books
 ### STORED PROCEDURES